luiul/tsa/README.md

 # 1. NumPy
-NumPy is a numerical processing library that can efficiently handle large data sets stored as arrays.
+NumPy is a numerical processing library that can efficiently handle large data sets stored as arrays (see [Glossary](https://numpy.org/doc/stable/glossary.html#term-little-endian)).
 Later we will learn about Pandas, which is built directly off of the NumPy library.
 It provides (see [Repo](https://github.com/numpy/numpy)):

 - A powerful N-dimensional array object
 - Sophisticated (broadcasting) functions